Diarmuidoc/computer-program-app/README.md

 The functions of the app are:
 - create, read, update and delete a computer entry
 - create, read, update and delete a program entry
-- create and read an association between computer and program
+- create, read, update and delete an association between computer and program called computerProgram
+- read computerProgram for specific computerId or programId

+- ### ALso included
+- JUnit5 tests for ComputerController